 As do most college counseling centers, CAPS utilizes a short-term treatment model so we can assist as many students as possible in addressing mental health issues that may come up as part of university life.

 If ongoing mental health concerns have been identified prior to coming to Tulane, including ADHD and other psychiatric medication needs, you would be better served by seeing a New Orleans community provider who can offer consistent care over an extended time.
-Our Care Coordinator can help you in finding appropriate clinicians.
+Our Care Coordinator can help you in finding appropriate mental health clinicians.

 The Care Coordinator also acts as a centralized point of contact for students, families, and providers who raise questions or concerns about the referral process or who need access to our up-to-date campus and community referral databases.

 Another helpful resource for learning more about community providers is Psychology Today.
 By searching for therapists based on your ZIP code, you can read more about each provider’s experience, areas of specialty, approach to therapy, and insurance information.
 Always know that you can phone or meet with more than one community provider to see which clinician best fits your needs.
 Be sure to ask questions about payment and insurance, location, session time availability, and any other concerns you may have.